Stories of convicts

 About us

-1 To expand the powers of the Ombudsman of the Verkhovna Rada of Ukraine;
+1 To extend the powers of the Ombudsman of the Verkhovna Rada of Ukraine with the right to appeal to the High Court to review sentences that raise reasonable doubts about their fairness;

-2 Return to the Supreme Court the right to review court decisions as an exceptional circumstance;
+2 Return to the Supreme Court the right to review judicial decisions by way of exceptional proceedings;

-3 The initiative on the part of the Prosecutor General to review the sentences of arbitrarily convicted persons;
+3 An initiative on the part of the Prosecutor General to review the sentences of those arbitrarily convicted;

-4 Improvement of revision of sentences under newly discovered circumstances;
+5. Improvement of the procedure of review of sentences based on newly discovered circumstances;

-6 Return of supervisory review proceedings to the criminal procedure legislation.
+7 Return of supervisory review to the law of criminal procedure.

 Oleksandr Ostrohliad